 the consistency of receiving therapy at least one time per week.

 Q: How will my child be evaluated/Re-evaluated for

 A: Evaluation and

 Re-evaluation requires that the therapist and the child are in the same shared

 space.
 All of our evaluations for Speech

-and Occupational therapy will take place at our brick and mortar clinic and then if continued therapy is recommended, you can switch to teletherapy sessions.
+and Occupational therapy will take place at our brick and mortar clinic and then if continued therapy is recommended, you can switch to or resume teletherapy sessions.